Quality Testing

-Understanding Business Requirements (customer requirements)
+Understanding Business Requirements

-Understand your Testing Requirements.
+Understand your testing requirements.

-Understand the levels of testing to be carried out, existing standards and test procedures.
+Understand the levels of testing to be carried out, existing standards, and test procedures.

 Levels of Testing

 EZEN has expertise in testing at all levels.
-At each test level, the results are documented, reviewed and signed off.
+At each test level, the results are documented, reviewed, and signed off.
 This is done to ensure that quality testing is carried out according to Configuration Management (CM) procedures.

 Black box testing: This is not based on any knowledge of internal design or code.
-The Tests are based on requirements and functionality.
+The tests are based on requirements and functionality.

 White box testing: This testing is based on knowledge of the internal logic of an application's code.
 Tests are based on coverage of code statements, branches, paths, and conditions.